MCN17/react-portfolio/README.md

 # React Portfolio

 ## Description
-This portfolio was made using React.js and it's purpose is to showcase my expierence and skills to potential employers.
+This portfolio was made using React.js and it's purpose is to showcase my experience and skills to potential employers.

 ## Website
 https://mcn17.github.io/react-portfolio/